Sergei Kirov: Revolutionary

-Kirov was a participant in the 1905 Russian Revolution and was arrested, joining the Bolsheviks soon after being released from prison.
-In 1906, he was arrested and jailed for over three years, charged with printing illegal literature.
-Soon after his release Kirov was arrested again for printing illegal literature.
+Kirov was a participant in the Russian Revolution of 1905 and was arrested, joining the Bolsheviks soon after being released from prison.
+In 1906, he was arrested again and jailed for over three years, charged with printing illegal literature.
 After a year in custody, Kirov moved to the Caucasus, where he stayed until the abdication of Tsar Nicholas II after the February Revolution in March 1917.

 By this time, Kirov had shortened his last name from Kostrikov to Kirov, a practice common among Russian revolutionaries of the time.
 Kirov began using the pen name Kir, first publishing under the pseudonym Kirov on 26 April 1912.
 One account states that he chose the name Kir, the Russian version of Cyrus (from the Greek Kūros), after a Christian martyr in third-century Egypt from an Orthodox calendar of saints' days, and Russifying it by adding an -ov suffix.
 A second story is that Kirov based it on the name of the Persian king Cyrus the Great.

 Kirov became commander of the Bolshevik military administration in Astrakhan and fought for the Red Army in the Russian Civil War until 1920.
 Simon Sebag Montefiore writes: "During the Civil War, he was one of the swashbuckling commissars in the North Caucasus beside Ordzhonikidze and Mikoyan.
 In Astrakhan he enforced Bolshevik power in March 1919 with liberal bloodletting; more than 4,000 were killed.
 When a bourgeois was caught hiding his own furniture, Kirov ordered him shot."